bsweger/beckysweger/index.md

 ### Random Trek

-I was a guest on a Star Trek podcast, which was quite fun.
+I was a guest on a Star Trek podcast, which doesn't really count as work.

 * [https://www.theincomparable.com/randomtrek/76/](https://www.theincomparable.com/randomtrek/76/)